 From Forest to Front Lawn: The Story of Amherst, an American Suburb

-This permanent, 2,500 square-foot exhibit in the Village’s main exhibition area explores the history of Amherst, NY, from 1800 to the present.
+This exhibit explores the history of Amherst, NY.
 Interactive activities highlight the transformation of this town from a thickly forested area, to an agricultural town, to the active suburb it is today.
 As you browse the exhibit, you’ll see artifacts, letters, journals and images from the earliest days of Amherst, including material from the War of 1812 and Civil War.
-You can explore a recreated façade of the Centre House tavern which stood on Forest Road in Getzville from 1900 until the 1990s.
-The middle of the 20th century is highlighted with a 1950s Nash Metropolitan Convertible and the recreation of a portion of Jimmy’s Diner.

 Life on the Erie Canal